Meeting in Madison: COVID-19

 There are no capacity limits on outdoor gatherings, however, distancing of at least six feet must still be maintained between people who aren't members of the same household.
 Face coverings are recommended, but not required, when moving around in outdoor areas where distancing can't be maintained.

 Sporting events may take place with the same number of people as indoor or outdoor events.
 Indoors, everyone must wear a mask and maintain 6 feet of distancing when not actively participating in the sport.
 There is no capacity limit or mask requirement for outdoor sports, but everyone must still maintain 6 feet of distancing when not actively participating in the sport.

 Yes, Madison hotels are open and many have implemented CDC-recommended cleaning guidelines.
 See cleaning policies for individual hotels.

-The Madison Concourse Hotel is in the final stage of the Global Biorisk Advisory Council ® (GBAC) STAR ™ facility accreditation.
+The Madison Concourse Hotel has achieved Global Biorisk Advisory Council ® (GBAC) STAR™ facility accreditation.

 What are the capacities for restaurants and retail in Madison?

 Restaurants are open at 50 percent capacity for indoor dining, and many have added heaters, fire pits, or igloos to continue to offer outdoor dining.
 Retail is open at 50 percent capacity.